Standard Test Method for Bursting Strength of Textiles-Constant-Rate-of-Traverse (CRT) Ball Burst Test

 Solution:

-The D3787 puncture fixture is specifically design to conform to this standard.
-The fixture has a special ridge pattern in between the two ciruclar plates where the sample sits.
-These ridges or channels help to secure the sample and avoid any slippage.
+The D3787 puncture fixture is specifically design to The puncture fixture designed for ASTM D3787 adheres meticulously to the prescribed standards.
+Notably, the fixture incorporates a specialized ridge pattern between the two circular plates where the textile sample is positioned.
+These ridges or channels play a crucial role in securing the sample and preventing any undesired slippage during testing.

 Analysis: